 (e) Price on a per MW basis; and

-(f) Whether the import capability assignment being transferred is Existing Contract Import Capability, Pre-RA Import Commitment Capability, New Use Import Commitment Capability or Remaining Import Capability.

-The CAISO will promptly post to the CAISO Website the information on transfers received under this Section except for the information received pursuant to subpart (f) of this Section.
-On a quarterly basis, the CAISO shall also report to FERC the transfer information received under this Section and Step 8 of Section 40.4.6.2.1.
-Transfer information received in accordance with this Section after the 20th calendar day of any month shall not be permitted to be included in the Load Serving Entity’s Resource Adequacy Plan submitted in the same month as the transfer submission.
+The CAISO will promptly post to the CAISO Website the information on transfers received under this Section.

 40.4.6.2.2.3 Other Import Capability Information Postings

-The CAISO will post to the CAISO Website on a monthly basis in accordance with the schedule set forth in the Business Practice Manual, for each Intertie, the holder and that holder’s quantity in MW of import capability assigned on the particular Intertie as of the reporting date.
+The CAISO will post to the CAISO Website on a monthly basis in accordance with the schedule set forth in the Business Practice Manual, for each Intertie the following data: (1) a regularly updated list of import capability holders and the MW quantity of import capability held by each entity at the branch group level; (2) aggregate import capability usage at the branch group level after each year ahead and month ahead final resource adequacy validation.

 The CAISO will also post to the CAISO Website following submission of the annual Resource Adequacy Plans under Sections 40.2.1.1, 40.2.2.4, 40.2.3.4, and 40.2.4, for each Intertie, by a “yes” or “no” designation, whether each holder of import capability assigned on the particular Intertie has fully included the assigned import capability in the holder’s annual Resource Adequacy Plans.